JOELGEORGEALEX/joelgeorgealex.github.io/README.md

-# 👋 Welcome to My Project Index
+# 👋 welcome to my page

 > 🚀 A curated collection of projects exploring **robotics**, **embedded systems**, and **design engineering**, developed with passion and purpose.